MPI-BGC-Functional-Biogeography/rtry/README.md

 **CRAN**

 The `rtry` package is available on the CRAN repository.
+This is the recommended option to obtain the latest version of the package.

 **GitHub Repository**